BiancaMe/johto-league/README.md

 ### Key Features <a name="key-features"></a>

 > - Display Types of Pokemon
-> - Display Pokemos grouped by types
+> - Display Pokemon grouped by types
 > - Search type category

 <p align="right">(<a href="#readme-top">back to top</a>)</p>